teamextension/updatedep/actions/MINIMUM.md

 Detect the minimum dependency versions needed to remove vulnerabilities, without breaking changes.
 ### How It Works:
 ####
-For each explicit dependency, find the lowest version, which is higher than the current version, that builds and has no vulnerability.
-Uses whitelist.txt, blacklist.txt and exclude.txt.
+For each explicit dependency, find the minimal version greater than the current version that builds and has no vulnerability.
+Uses whitelist.txt, blacklist.txt, and exclude.txt.
+Make sure the project builds on the command line, not just in your IDE.